AndreiMarin15/dlsu-organization-hub/README.md

  2. Our best friend Stack Overflow
  3. Iced coffee and milk tea
  4. Kind soul CMP who tutored us on the things we couldn't understand :>

+ ## Others
+ 1. The updated Phase 0 Document for this project can be found at https://drive.google.com/file/d/11nMaEJRRANA9i_wkOkA5HjOhXCzoWgkj/view?usp=sharing